pixlsus/website/src/articles/interview-stefan-schmitz/index.md

 [Tumblr]: http://whatstefansees.tumblr.com/
 [flickr-stefan]: https://www.flickr.com/photos/stefanschmitz/

-Unless otherwise noted, all of the images are copyright Stefan Schmitz (all rights reserved) and are used with permission.
+<small>Unless otherwise noted, all of the images are copyright Stefan Schmitz (all rights reserved) and are used with permission.</small>